Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 2. Host virtual team lunches

 This suggestion is as simple as it sounds.
-Schedule some time once per week to have lunch on video with your team.
+Schedule some time once per week to have lunch over video conference with your team using an app like Zoom.
 Share what each of you is eating, talk about personal updates, and kick back for 30 minutes together.
 If you all work different schedules, you can schedule a virtual meetup for another reason – it doesn’t have to be lunch.
 The point is for you to ensure you have regularly scheduled time to just hang out.

 “We threw a Skype virtual baby shower for a coworker.
 You just need to be creative and think outside of the box to build relationships with remote team members.”